An Anxious Person’s Guide to Disney World

 Tip 8: Set a price or item limit before you go

 I got this tip from my assistant Rachel who had just gone to Disney a few weeks before us.
 Almost every single ride ends with a gift shop.
 And the merch is phenomenal.
 We told our kids you can get one piece of clothing and one toy each so they wouldn’t whine about wanting everything they saw.
+Disney World is designed to tempt you at every turn, which can feel especially overwhelming if you’re already anxious.
 It helped to set this expectation before we even got there.

 Tip 9: Bring anything that calms you down

-Whether that is CBD, a fidget toy, headphones, rescue remedy gummies (highly recommend), or Xanax.
+This might be the most important tip for Disney World for anxious adults: whether it’s CBD, a fidget toy, headphones, rescue remedy gummies (highly recommend), or Xanax — bring whatever you need to calm down.
 Whatever you need to be your calmest happiest self is ok (within reason obviously).
 I talked about this with my therapist at length before our trip and she agreed.

 Tip 10: Make time to relax the next day